-We work at the intersection of computer vision, machine learning, and optics.
+We are a group at Purdue ECE that innovates at the intersection of computer vision, machine learning, and optics.
 Specifically, we build visual sensors by jointly inventing cutting-edge computer vision algorithms and optics that synergize to perceive the environment with accuracy, speed, smallness, and power efficiency.
 Much of our research is inspired by biology.
 A list of recent and ongoing research threads can be found below.

 We are inspired by nature, which contains many examples of vision systems that are incredibly specialized, small, and efficient.
 Small animals, especially invertebrates, have visual systems comprised of optics and processing algorithms that synergize to excel in specific environments and at specific tasks.